Two-dimensional hydrodynamic viscous electron flow in annular Corbino rings

-The more conventional (local) electronic transport measurements in two Corbino samples described above have been reported in an earlier publication \cite{Sujatha2023}.
-Particularly in CBM302, a surprisingly sharp decrease in resistance with increasing temperature was observed at $T\simeq 500$ $mK$.
-This anomalous behaviour was interpreted as a signature of hydrodynamic collective electron flow, as the sharp decrease occurred very close to the temperature at which the dimensionless Knudsen parameter $\zeta \equiv \ell_{MC}/\ell_{MR}\simeq 1$ \cite{Sarma2022}, {indicating} the crossover from ballistic (effusive) to collective hydrodynamic flow.
-To ensure consistency, we performed both local and nonlocal measurements in both multi-terminal Corbino devices during the same cooldown, and the results are shown in Fig.\ref{fig:Fig2}B and C. For the nonlocal measurements, a current $I$ was applied to the two inner rings and the voltage difference $\Delta V_{NL}$ was measured across the two outer rings{ (the Onsager 1 (O1) configuration)}, and vice-versa for the Onsager 2 (O2) configuration, shown in Fig.\ref{fig:Fig2}A. The temperature dependence of nonlocal resistance $R_{NL}\equiv \Delta V_{NL}/I$ is shown in Fig.\ref{fig:Fig2}B by a green line for CBM302 and by a red line for CBM301 in \ref{fig:Fig2}C, from base temperature ($6~mK$) to $1~K$.
+{\it Local and nonlocal measurements}.---To ensure consistency, we performed both local and nonlocal measurements in both multi-terminal Corbino devices during the same cooldown, and the results are shown in Fig.\ref{fig:Fig2}B and C. For the nonlocal measurements, a current $I$ was applied to the two inner rings and the voltage difference $\Delta V_{NL}$ was measured across the two outer rings{ (the Onsager 1 (O1) configuration)}, and vice-versa for the Onsager 2 (O2) configuration, shown in Fig.\ref{fig:Fig2}A. The temperature dependence of nonlocal resistance $R_{NL}\equiv \Delta V_{NL}/I$ is shown in Fig.\ref{fig:Fig2}B by a green line for CBM302 and by a red line for CBM301 in Fig.\ref{fig:Fig2}C, from base temperature ($6~mK$) to $1~K$.
 In CBM302, a nearly constant negative nonlocal signal was measured up to $T\simeq 450~mK$, at which point a sharp {increase} of the negative signal occurs concomitantly with the sharp decrease in local resistance.
-Between temperatures $T=450~mK$ and $T=1~K$, our measurements in CBM302 demonstrate a ${\sim}160\%$ increase in negative nonlocal signal, and a ${\sim}33\%$ decrease in local signal. {As discussed below, these two observations are inconsistent with ballistic effusive electronic transport \cite{Leonid2018,Gupta2021}, and rather point towards the formation of a continuum and electronic flow governed by hydrodynamics}.
-Consistent with our previous report \cite{Sujatha2023}, CBM301 shows an opposite behaviour to CBM302, and within experimental resolution the nonlocal resistance is absent except for a small positive hump occurring at $T\simeq 400$ $mK$.
-This is rather surprising given that both CBM302 and CBM301 multi-terminal Corbino devices were fabricated with the same ring dimensions, leading us to believe that the opposite behaviour is caused by their heterostructure having distinctive electron densities and quantum well widths (see SM). \eendparagraph Unlike in a Hall bar for which the negative nonlocal resistance was attributed to the formation of whirlpools \cite{Gupta2021}, in our case the nonlocal response is not an effect of {current backflow}, and as will be discussed below the nonlocal response rather emanates from the viscous flow and associated drag.
-In an earlier work, it has been shown that the resulting hydrodynamic momentum mode transport causes the momentum to flow towards the source-current flow \cite{Polini2016}.
-The viscous contribution of potential was found to dominate over the Ohmic contribution close to the current injecting point, facilitating a nonlocal response.
-This will form the basis of our model presented in sections \ref{sec:boltzmann} and \ref{sec:navierstokes} for the nonlocal response observed in the Corbino geometry.
+Between temperatures $T=450~mK$ and $T=1~K$, our measurements in CBM302 demonstrate a ${\sim}160\%$ increase in negative nonlocal signal, and a ${\sim}33\%$ decrease in local signal.
+As discussed below, these two observations are inconsistent with ballistic effusive electronic transport \cite{Leonid2018,Gupta2021}, and rather point towards the formation of a continuum and electronic flow governed by hydrodynamics when the Knudsen number $\zeta\equiv l_{MC}/l_{MR}\lesssim 1$, as is the case here.
+Consistent with our previous report \cite{Sujatha2023}, CBM301 shows an opposite behaviour to CBM302, and within experimental resolution the nonlocal resistance is absent except for a small positive hump occurring at $T\simeq 400$ $mK$. \\